 Rooms in the residence halls accommodate from one to four students, and are furnished with single beds, mattresses, chairs, dressers, study tables, closets, and storage space.
 Students are expected to furnish their own blankets, sheets, pillow, towels, curtains, study lights, rugs, and personal articles.

-Small refrigerators are available on a lease basis through the College for students who live in the residence halls.
+Loft beds and small refrigerators are available on a lease basis through the College for students who live in the residence halls.